Research Experiences for Undergraduates (REU)

 Undergraduates from around the nation are invited to come to Brown University this summer to engage in cutting-edge research in the Department of Earth, Environmental and Planetary Sciences.

-• What are the drivers of air and water quality in urban environments?
+- What are the drivers of air and water quality, and how do they affect local communities?

 The 9-week internships provide: